P4ral1ax/Retriever/README.md

 # Retreiver Passwd Shim

 #### What is this
 This is a basic Linux binary shim on the passwd binary from the shadow package.
-This will grab new passwords while they are still plaintext in the binary and remotely send it back to a C2.
-It will also write to a file in the /tmp directory as a failover method.
+This will grab new passwords while they are still plaintext in the binary and remotely send it back to a defined C2.

 #### What does it work on?
 (Tested)